Python Random Module: Generate Random Numbers and Data

 random.triangular() function returns a random floating-point number N such that

 The default value of a lower bound is ZERO, and the upper bounds are one.
-Moreover, the peak argument defaults to the midpoint between the bounds, give symmetric distribution.
+Moreover, the peak argument defaults to the midpoint between the bounds, giving a symmetric distribution.

 random.triangular() function to generate random numbers for triangular distribution to use these numbers in a simulation. i.e., to generate value from a triangular probability distribution.